-In addition to the Arts disciplines noted in §43.1, students may also select a minor from the Faculty of Science, as follows.
-Students must meet the minor requirements of the Faculty of Science [see §193.1.3(4)] as well as those of the Faculty of Arts; therefore, the requirements are a minimum of \star 24 to a maximum of \star 36 in the minor subject(s), with no more than \star 12 at the junior level and at least \star 6 must be at the 300-level or higher.
-A Science minor consists of Science courses taken from one of the following six subject areas:
+In addition to the Arts and Science disciplines noted in §43.1 (including MATH, PSYCO and STAT), students may also select a minor from the Faculty of Science from the list below.
+Students must meet the minor requirements of the Faculty of Science [see §193.3] as well as those of the Faculty of Arts; therefore, the requirements are a minimum of ★24 to a maximum of ★36 in the minor subject(s), including no more than ★12 at the junior level and at least ★6 at the 300-level or higher.
+A Science minor consists of Science courses taken from one of the following areas:

-Biological Sciences

-Choose courses from BIOCH, BIOL, BOT, BIOIN, ENT, GENET, IMIN, MA SC, MICRB, NEURO, PALEO, PMCOL, PHYSL, ZOOL.
+- Biological Sciences (including BIOCH, BIOL BOT, BIOIN, ENT, GENET IMIN, MA SC, MICRB, NEURO, PALEO, PMCOL, PHYSL and ZOOL)

-Chemistry

-Choose courses from CHEM, BIOCH
+- b.
+Chemistry (including CHEM and BIOCH)

+- c.
+Computing Science (CMPUT)

-Earth and Atmospheric Sciences
+- d.
+Earth and Atmospheric Sciences (EAS)

-Choose courses from Science EAS, GEOPH, PALEO

-Mathematical Sciences

-Choose courses from CMPUT, BIOIN, MATH, STAT, MA PH

-Physical Sciences
+- e.
+Mathematics (MATH)

-Choose courses from ASTRO, BIOCH, CHEM, GEOPH, MA PH, PHYS
+- Physical Sciences (including ASTRO, BIOCH, GEOPH, MA PH and PHYS)

-Physics
+- g.
+Physics (PHYS)

-Choose courses from ASTRO, PHYS, MA PH
+- h.
+Statistics (STAT)

-Students with a major in the Department of Earth and Atmospheric Sciences are not permitted to complete a minor in the same department as their major.
+Students taking a Science minor are not permitted to complete a minor in the same department as their major.